-Private rented accommodation
+Private rented housing

 As a tenant, you have a right* to:

-- freedom to live in the property undisturbed
+- live in the property undisturbed.

-- protection from unfair eviction
+- protection from unfair eviction.

-You also have the right to protection from unfair rent, to challenge excessively high charges, and to have your deposit returned when your tenancy ends.
+- protection from unfair rent, to challenge excessively high charges, and to have your deposit returned when your tenancy ends.

-If you are living in a local privately rented property, and need advice on your rights as a tenant, or support with any issues with your landlord/tenancy, please contact our housing team.
+If you are living in a local privately rented property, need advice on your rights as a tenant, or support with any issues with your landlord/tenancy, please contact our housing team.
 We work to help you solve any housing problems and keep you in your home.

-If you fail to pay rent or breach other terms of your tenancy agreement you can lose your legal rights as a tenant.
+* Always keep up your rental payments as if you fail to pay rent or breach other terms of your tenancy agreement you can lose your legal rights as a tenant.